wordtreefoundation/bomdb/README.md

 ### Custom Queries

-Here's a simple way to analyze the Book of Mormon to see the wherefore/therefore divergence leading to the [Mosiah Priority](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon-10/) (Mosiah was written before 1 Nephi) hypothesis:
+Here's a simple way to analyze the Book of Mormon to see the wherefore/therefore divergence leading to the [Mosiah Priority](http://signaturebookslibrary.org/new-approaches-to-the-book-of-mormon-10/) hypothesis (Mosiah was written before 1 Nephi):

 ```ruby
 $ bundle exec irb -rbomdb